 The Home Office first published this statutory guidance in July 2014; its aim was to enable the effective use of new powers to tackle anti-social behaviour that were introduced through the Anti-social Behaviour, Crime and Policing Act 2014 ('the 2014 Act').
-These powers are deliberately local in nature, as those who work within, and for, local communities will be best placed to understand what is driving the behaviour in question, the impact that it is having, and to determine the most appropriate response.
+These powers are local in nature, as those who work within, and for, local communities are best placed to understand what is driving the behaviour in question, the impact that it is having, and to determine the most appropriate response.
 This guidance is intended to assist the police, local authorities and other local agencies who exercise functions under the 2014 Act to respond to instances of anti-social behaviour in their local areas.

 The Guidance was first revised in December 2017 to reflect experiences since the 2014 Act came into force, to ensure that there was a greater focus on the impact of anti-social behaviour on victims and on their needs, and to emphasise the need to ensure that relevant legal tests are met to trigger the use of the powers.
-The Guidance is now being further revised to reflect the Sentencing Code, which is a product of the Sentencing Act 2020, to update references to legislation, including to the 2014 Act, and to clarify the availability of the powers in the 2014 Act in certain circumstances.
+The Guidance was further revised in January 2021 to reflect the Sentencing Code, which is a product of the Sentencing Act 2020, to update references to legislation, including to the 2014 Act, and to clarify the availability of the powers in the 2014 Act in certain circumstances.
+The guidance was then updated in July 2022 to include Expedited Public Spaces Protection Orders, which are intended to protect the public from harm that some protests in the vicinity of schools, vaccination centres and NHS Test & Trace (T&T) sites in England or Test, Trace, Protect (TTP) sites in Wales cause.
+The guidance is now being revised again to coincide with the launch of the ASB Action Plan and to promote greater consistency of the powers and tools.